-Thanks to support from Pershing, FFP is expanding its grant pool for 2021, 2022 and 2023, offering 3-4 designated grants annually to organizations serving primarily people of color.
+Thanks to support from Pershing and AssetMark, FFP is expanding its grant pool for 2021, 2022 and 2023, offering 3-4 designated grants annually to organizations serving primarily people of color.
 These grants will support a range of programs that deliver quality financial advice and planning to underserved families, providing them guidance on debt management, budgeting, education planning, homebuying, retirement and more, and helping them achieve a more stable financial future.

 “Communities of color have traditionally been limited to access in a number of areas, from education to recruiting to advancement, and more.
 This initiative is in line with our commitment to continually leverage the company’s resources to increase the impact of community support for underrepresented populations.
 Initiatives that actively help bridge a gap will make a difference, and serve to empower our communities of color.”

 – Tonia Bottoms, Managing Director, Senior Managing Counsel and Diversity Advocate for BNY Mellon’s Pershing

 2024 Communities of Color Grantees

 Bedford Stuyvesant Restoration Corporation (Brooklyn, NY) aspires to close gaps in family and community wealth to ensure all families in Central Brooklyn are prosperous and healthy.
 Ninety-five percent of their program participants are people of color, including 75% from the Black community.
 With a grant from FFP, Restoration will carry on their financial counseling program to provide clients with guidance from CFP® professionals in the areas of debt management, budgeting, savings, education planning, retirement planning, and more.